robots-make-art-too/Xin_Zhou/100_Days/proj1_js/studyNote.md

 head: : the area to add <title>, <style>, <meta>, <link>, <script>, <noscript>, <base>

 button: hover  : the change when mouse hang on the area

+Questions:
+1.The icon can not show on the website of extensions page.